reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 We keep on allocating the memory by running a `for` loop until a point is reached, when JVM does not have enough memory to allocate, resulting in an OutOfMemoryError being thrown.

 ## Finding the Cause of Outofmemory
 We will now find the cause of this error by doing a Heap Dump analysis.
 This is done in two steps.
-First we capture the heap dump and then analyze the heap dump file to locate the suspected reason.
+First, we capture the heap dump and then analyze the heap dump file to locate the suspected reason.
 We can capture heap dump in multiple ways.

-Let us capturing the heap map for our example first with jmap and then with a `VM` argument:
+Let us capture the heap map for our example first with jmap and then by passing a `VM` argument in the command line:

 ### Generating Heap Dump on Demand with jmap
 jmap is packaged with JDK and extracts the heap dump to a specified file location.